StarmanMartin/gorun/README.md

 ### More options

- * `-w` this tag keeps gorun watching your code and rebuilds on any change
+ * `-w` this tag keeps gorun watching your code and rebuilds if it changes.
  * `-p [Folder list]` this tag copies all folders in the folder list from your *src* to your *bin*

 ## Run your tests